sahermuhamed1/Data-Science-Techniques-for-Enhanced-Optimization-Algorithm/README.md

 The data is stored in the [dx-scin-public-data bucket on Google Cloud Storage](https://console.cloud.google.com/storage/browser/dx-scin-public-data).
 Check out the [`load_SCIN.ipynb`](load_SCIN.ipynb) notebook for a quick review of how to access the dataset and the (Dataset Description) for an overview of its schema.

-Please note: This dataset contains images of medical conditions, some of which may be sensitive and/or graphic in nature.
+Note: This dataset contains images of medical conditions, some of which may be sensitive and/or graphic in nature.

-## Known issues:

-* There are 15 images that are duplicates (and appear 42 times total) in the data.
-Because this data was used for the paper, it's been included in the release.
-* There are 48 cases where the case is marked as gradable but no skin condition label is present.
-This happens for cases where they were marked as ungradable due to multiple conditions present.
-* [Issue #1](https://github.com/google-research-datasets/scin/issues/1): 1 image file is missing

 ## Data Science Life Cycle:

 *   Defining SCIN Data Set
 * 	Defines Global Parameters for GCP
 *   Dataset Schema